Philanthropy Advances Nursing

 The Sporing Carpenter Chair is the first pediatric chair committed to nursing and interprofessional practice at Boston Children's, and one of only a handful in the country.

-When approaching her retirement last year after 24 years at Boston Children’s, she dreamed of creating an endowed pediatric chair for nursing.
+When approaching her retirement last year after 24 years at Boston Children's, she dreamed of creating an endowed pediatric chair for nursing.
 The highest honor bestowed on our scientific or medical leadership, endowed chairs provide a source of income to help strengthen the work of the honorees in their respective fields.
-Sporing secured approval from hospital leadership and support from the board, then made her own generous gift—in time to welcome her successor, Laura J. Wood, DNP, MS, RN, as the first incumbent.
+Sporing secured approval from hospital leadership and support from the board, then made her own generous gift—in time to welcome her successor, Laura J. Wood, DNP, RN, NEA-BC, FAAN, as the first incumbent.
 A recent bequest from Martha MacDowell Carpenter provided additional support, creating the Sporing Carpenter Chair in Nursing.
-It’s the first pediatric chair committed to nursing and interprofessional practice at Boston Children’s, and one of only a handful in the country.
+It's the first pediatric chair committed to nursing and interprofessional practice at Boston Children's, and one of only a handful in the country.
 Its funds will provide training and career advancement opportunities.

 Carpenter: education promoter